realmagicgreen/magicgreenastro/src/content/posts/singapore-botanic-gardens.md

 ---
 title: Singapore Botanic Gardens
-subtitle: "This outstanding world of plants is a must see UNESCO World Heritage Site!"
+subtitle: 'This outstanding world of plants is a must see UNESCO World Heritage Site!'
 category: solutions
-description: "The Singapore Botanic Gardens, with 4 millions visitors per year, 150 years of connecting plant and people, free entrance and his own subway stop, is an..."
+description: 'The Singapore Botanic Gardens, with 4 millions visitors per year, 150 years of connecting plant and people, free entrance and his own subway stop, is an...'
 pubDate: 2018-05-12
 publish: true
 tags: